Written by Terry Smith

 UK’s best BBQ fish baskets for grilling that will stop fish sticking to your grill

 BBQ fish is as timeless a dish as any, and with good reason.
-But there are a few problems with fish on the grill.
-How many times have you put a bit of fish directly onto your grate to find the skin sticks, peels, and generally makes a right mess.
+But there are a few problems with fish on my charcoal bbq or smoker.
+How many times have you put a bit of fish directly onto your grate to find the skin sticks, peels, and generally makes a right mess – or on a grill mat and don’t get crispy skin.
 And it’s even worse / compounded for small fish like sardines or mackerel on the BBQ.
 I know from years of trying and testing – that’s when I was randomly walking through a French supermarket one day and found a fish basket – going back two decades now!
-Since then, I have always used fish baskets – turning is a doddle, and the best fish baskets don’t cost an arm and a leg either – some twist a bit under the heat but are still totally functional.
-Here’s a look at my favourite fish basket for sardines and mackerel still going strong after 5 years!
-I use for larger fish like Bass and Salmon – you can see what works easily from the size / shape but sardines and mackerel go in at an angle just perfectly too:
+Since then, I have always used fish baskets – turning is a doddle, and some of the best fish baskets don’t cost an arm and a leg either – some twist a bit under the heat but are still totally functional.
+Here’s a look at what used to be my favourite fish basket for sardines and mackerel still going strong after 5 years!
+I’m afraid since testing the Weber and ACMETOP this doesn’t get used as often.
+I used to use it for larger fish like Bass and Salmon – you can see what works easily from the size / shape but sardines and mackerel go in at an angle just perfectly too:

 There are few things as delicious as a nice piece of fish cooked over an open flame, and it doesn’t matter if your into food smokers, charcoal bbq’s, or gas bbq’s – the outcome is still superb we can all agree despite our differences in preferred cooking method 🙂 If you want to know more then please take a look at my fish baskets buyer guide